microsoft/PowerToys/README.md

 #### Community contributions

-We'd like to directly mention certain contributors (in alphabetical order) for their continued community support this month and helping directly make PowerToys a better piece of software.
+We'd like to directly mention certain contributors (in alphabetical order) for their continued community support this month and for helping directly make PowerToys a better piece of software.

 [@Aaron-Junker](https://github.com/Aaron-Junker), [@ChaseKnowlden](https://github.com/ChaseKnowlden), [@CleanCodeDeveloper](https://github.com/CleanCodeDeveloper), [@cyberrex5](https://github.com/cyberrex5), [@davidegiacometti](https://github.com/davidegiacometti), [@franky920920](https://github.com/franky920920), [@gsuberland](https://github.com/gsuberland),  [@jay-o-way](https://github.com/jay-o-way), [@jsoref](https://github.com/jsoref), [@niels9001](https://github.com/niels9001), and [@ricardosantos9521](https://github.com/ricardosantos9521)

 #### What is being planned for v0.55

-For [v0.55][github-next-release-work], we'll work on adding more stability in with VCM and getting dev file preview pane added in so we get 150 file types :)
+For [v0.55][github-next-release-work], we'll work on adding more stability with VCM and getting dev file preview pane added in so we get 150 file types :)

 - We are working to heavily reduce / remove the UAC prompt over the next few releases on install.
 This is a big shift so it is spanning multiple releases so we can isolate issues if they do occur.
 Work is tracked in [#10126](https://github.com/microsoft/PowerToys/issues/10126)
 - Getting the dev file preview pane work integrated.
 (Monaco Editor)